 ‘Aurora Borealis, 1865’ by Bruce Dale Wise The Society August 13, 2013 Art, Beauty, Poetry 1 Comment How weird and eerily appears, that solar surge, Aurora Borealis, 1865, by Hudson River School’s Frederic Edwin Church.
 The skyscape is so alien, and yet alive, with faint and dancing lights, blue, yellow, red and brown, above an opaque hemisphere.
 Ice mountains thrive.
 Although it seems as if the tiny ship is groun- dead, slight, it plods its way along the arctic sea.
 In such a place, how strange it is to be so found; in so much desolation, luminosity.
 It is so dark and empty, nearly all life purged; yet somehow th’ eye-sick haze reflects a victory.
-Bruce Dale Wise is a poet living in Washington State Featured Image: “Aurora Borealis, 1865,” by Frederic Edwin Church Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Bruce Dale Wise is a poet living in Washington State Featured Image: “Aurora Borealis, 1865,” by Frederic Edwin Church NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Submitted Comment September 4, 2013 Why I like Wise’s Aurora Borealis By Lew Icarus Bede First off, I like ekphrastic work.
 Some do not, because it is derivative; but all literature is derivative and derives from somewhere, a culture’s letter, words, and sentence structures, as well as its oral and literary traditions.
 Why I like ekphrastic work is because I like to see how one artist responds to another, and what an artist responds to in a work.
 There are so many possibilities.
 To dispense with this idea, let me quote T. S. Eliot from his essay Philip Massinger, “Immature poets imitate; mature poets steal; bad poets deface what they take, and good poets make it into something better, or at least something different.
 The good poet welds his theft into a whole of feeling which is unique, utterly different than that from which it is torn; the bad poet throws it into something which has no cohesion.
 A good poet will usually borrow from authors remote in time, or alien in language, or diverse in interest.”
 I like that Wise immediately identifies the work he’s looking at in lines 2 and 3.
 He is not being elusive or mysterious; I like his bluntness; he gets straight to the point.
 The painting itself can elicit the weird, the eerie, and the alien; he simply, like a neoRealist, describes its effects and visual constructs, “faint and dancing lights, blue, yellow, red and brown, /above an opaque hemisphere.”
 The poem, a bilding, is half way done with a brief, neatly alliterative, sentence, “Ice mountains thrive.”
 They loom above the “tiny ship,” which seems to indirectly allude to Auden’s “expensive delicate ship” in Musee des Beaux Arts, a Postmodernist ekphrastic poem.
 Wise can be overly overt, as in his “groun- /dead”; but I do understand both his and Church’s purpose.
 After all, here is an artistic expression of an Arctic expedition by Doctor Isaac Hayes; and that world of the North seems devoid of life.
 The year of 1865, as well, can’t help but reverberate with desolation in an American mind, the final year of the devastating Civil War, the conclusion of which was so much agony and death.
 For me, the picture is a perfect example of Romanticism dovetailing into Realism, which I have thought for some time was the natural consequence of a Romantic outlook.
 The last quatrain begins with a cadence from Shakespeare’s The Merchant of Venice: “In such a night,” which Wise has changed to “In such a place.”
 In Shakespeare, the conversation is between the young lovers Lorenzo and Jessica They speak in lovely terms about foredoomed young lovers.
 Here Wise invokes, in a rather contorted language, i.e., “how strange it is to be so found,” the luminosity in “so much desolation.”
 Note the repetition of so in three lines, 9, 10, and 11.
 This appeals to my sensibilities.
 And the concluding two lines, almost like a couplet, incapsulate th’ idea: “It is so dark and empty, nearly all life purged; /yet somehow th’ eye-sick haze reflects a victory.”
 At the end of the Civil War, it was a victory for the North; but it was hard and bitter.
 I even accept Wise’s verbal pun on the doctor’s name, because it fits this scene at that moment in history, eternity.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.